PourroyJean/performance_modelisation/readme.md

 # Intro to Performance optimisation
 This package should be used by any programmer interested by tunning or monitoring the performance of his applications.

-## Tools
-This package contains the following tools
+This package contains the following tools:
 *   Kernel Generator: used to determine what are the different frequency used by your processor during different scenario (AVX1, AVX2, Turbo ON/OFF...)
 *   DML_MEM: a benchmark used to measure the performance of the memory subsystem by accessing memory with stride access
 *   YAMB: a tool used to monitor the memory bus traffic.